tgnemecek/core-website/src/collections/pages/team.md

       official launch of Core Coaching and Consulting.
-Rafael and Sharon met while she and other colleagues were delivering the first Opportunity Knocking program for ex-prisoners at a half-way home where Rafael managed technology.
-He immediately saw the possibilities of TBA for all sorts of populations, youth and adult.
-A native Argentinian, now resident of Cambridge, MA, Rafael is eager to bring TBA to all parts of Central and South America.
+Rafael and Sharon met while she and other colleagues were delivering the first Opportunity Knocking program for ex-prisoners at a half-way home where Rafael managed the computer systems and other technology.
+A long-time entrepreneur, Rafael immediately saw the possibilities of TBA to help all sorts of people, ranging from at-risk youth and adults in transition.
+A native Argentinian, now resident of Cambridge, MA, Rafael is eager to bring TBA via his organizing, educational and media skills to all parts of Central and South America.
     video: https://www.youtube.com/watch?v=52Iv5hdqDxw
   - name: Philip Henry
     role: CTO